Vishy007-geek/Machine_Learning/README.md

 9) Cab Driver - Reinforcement Learning

 10) Restricted Boltzmann Machine to perform Topic Modelling on a set of Amazon reviews.
 It is an unsupervised problem.
+    The input to an RBM is a bag of words model and the output is the distribution of words in the topics.